-Someone had left a big bucket of beautiful, very ripe strawberries in my kitchen while I was out on my afternoon walk.
+Someone left a big bucket of beautiful, ripe strawberries in my kitchen while I was on my afternoon walk.
 I will find out who it was over the next few days.
 Living in a Moshav and having a very open house allows neighbours, friends and children to wander in and out as they please.
-They look like they were picked fresh from the fields which are nearby.
+They look like they were picked fresh from the nearby fields.
 We are spoilt with our strawberries this time of year, being able to buy them freshly picked from the fields if the time is right.
 These were perfectly ripe for making strawberry jam.

 This recipe is based on Anna’s recipe, making six medium jars to freeze as needed.
 What I love most about this recipe is that it allows the sweetness of the strawberries to come through without being overpowered by the sugar.
 Because of the less sugar, it is a little on the watery side, and I do end up scooping it out with a spoon onto my bread.
 The taste is sensationally strawberry-sweet!

-I have grown them in the garden a few times, but the ruby-red, ripening fruit would lure in my three peacocks, and they would always find them before I did.
-Now I have replanted them in a sunny corner in the garden, just outside my kitchen window, so I can enjoy watching our peacocks find them as a surprise treat.
+I have grown them in the garden a few times, but the ruby-red, ripening fruit lured in my three peacocks, and they would always find them before I did.
+Now, I have replanted them in a sunny corner in the garden, just outside my kitchen window, so I can enjoy watching our peacocks find them as a surprise treat.

 4V7A2967